Coconut

 Coconut shell - Shell powder - Hard crust (back to the hardened form)

 The material composite has a built-in appearance that is deep-rooted to the source of the material, which is the coconut shell.
 The colour of the material can be described as earthy and rustic, with a matte-like finish.
-Adding on to these, it is lightweight, although it gives an illusion of heaviness.
-These aspects of the material composite have contributed a lot to the name, “CRUST“.
+Alongside this, it is lightweight.
+These aspects of the material composite have contributed to the name, “CRUST“.

 Ingredients